remotestorage/armadietto/README.md

 armadietto itself will not accept encrypted connections but will apply the above behaviour to enforce secure connections.

+## Stress Testing
+To test that an installation performs well under load, using node v16 or higher, run `SERVER_URL=https://myhostname USERNAME=existinguser PASSWORD=iloveyou npm run stresstest`, substituting your installation's origin, an existing user (preferably with no documents) and the user's password.
+If you don't define `SERVER_URL`, a server will be created locally, using the FileTree store.

+It's best to test using a machine on the same local network, to avoid bandwidth limitations and triggering abuse detection.

+If you get a failure on test 'returns "429 Too Many Requests" when a burst of puts or gets continues too long', edit `spec/stress/rapid_requests_spec.js` and increase `num` until the test doesn't fail (the server has been pushed to its limit).

 ## Storage backends

 armadietto supports pluggable storage backends, and comes with a file system